CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ## Examples of Advanced Notification Configurations

-By putting all these channel, rule, and filter definitions together, you create a complete notification configuration.
-Using the three-step process outlined above, you can configure notifications like the following examples.
+The following section lists examples of advanced notification configurations.

 ### Create a Notification for BGP Events from a Selected Switch

 This example creates a notification integration with a PagerDuty channel called *pd-netq-events*.
 It then creates a rule *bgpHostname* and a filter called *4bgpSpine* for any notifications from *spine-01*.
-The result is that any info severity event messages from Spine-01 get filtered to the *pd-netq-events* channel.
+The result is that any info severity event messages from Spine-01 is filtered to the *pd-netq-events* channel.

     cumulus@switch:~$ netq add notification channel pagerduty pd-netq-events integration-key 1234567890 Successfully added/updated channel pd-netq-events